 Some students, usually those who have achieved grade 7s, 8s or 9s in their GCSEs, may choose to study four A levels.
-Those choosing to study further mathematics will take four A levels.
+Those choosing to studing Further Mathematics will take four A levels.

-Alongside A levels we also offer the Extended Project Qualification (EPQ) which counts as half an A level.
-More details about the EPQ are available online.
+Alongside A levels we also offer Electives including the Extended Project Qualification (EPQ) which counts as half an A level.
+More details about the EPQ are available online and within this booklet.